yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 \end{align}
 $$

-Remember that absolute value is convex, so a you only use a MILP representation if absoutely needed.
+Remember that absolute value is convex, so you only use a MILP representation if absoutely needed.

 ### y = max(x)